| |

 - To install the library on your machine, type

-as an administrator
+make install as an administrator

 - Afterwards, you may want to run

-as an administrator.
+ldconfig as an administrator.

 You can specify parameters to the 'configure' script.
 For instance you can choose to build a static version (quicker) of the library rather than a shared version.
 Typing

-will provide you the list of available options.
+./configure --help will provide you the list of available options.

 You just need to install the package using a dedicated program on your distribution or by typing

-dpkg -i package-name
+dpkg -i package-name.

 This will install all the four versions of the library (32 and 64 bits, fixed and variable).